Asymmetries of Service: Interdependence and Synchronicity

 The confluence of randomness with the notions of synchronicity and interdependence leads to our modeling framework.
-As alluded to in the motivating examples, we will think of the latter as being determined by the nature or design of the service, meaning that we will identify interdependence as a fixed parameter of the interaction model.
-On the other hand, we will connect the former to the state of the service system, thus allowing the broader operation to impact the dynamics of individual interactions through its synchronicity.
+As alluded to in the motivating examples, we will think of interdependence as being determined by the nature or design of the service, meaning that we will identify interdependence as a fixed parameter of the interaction model.
+On the other hand, we will connect synchronicity to the state of the service system, thus allowing the broader operation to impact the dynamics of individual interactions through the relative pacing of the customer and agent.
 When viewing an interaction as isolated in a vacuum, our model will represent synchronicity as a parameter much like the way in which it represents interdependence.
 Then, in order to meaningfully connect the individual-level to the system, in the course of our analysis we will move to view this parameter as a function of the agent's concurrent customer load.
 Specifically, we will let the value of the concurrency act as a functional modulation on the agent's pace of contributions, delineating the direct impact of the load onto the agent's side of the service interaction.
 Hence, we offer a novel stochastic modeling perspective on how concurrency impacts service performance.

-Yet let us recognize that this discussion begs the question: ``is there not already a model of concurrent services?''
-Indeed, one of queueing theory's most well-studied models and service disciplines, the processor sharing queue, is by definition devoted to the notion of sharing service capacity \citepm[see, e.g.,][or references therein]{yashkov2007processor}.
-Originating with \citetm{kleinrock1967time}, the processor sharing queueing model idealizes round-robin processing of jobs.
-That is, for $k$ concurrent jobs in the service system and a total service capacity of $C$ jobs per time unit, each job ``receives continuous processing at a rate $C/k$'' \citepm[][pg.
+Yet, let us recognize that this discussion begs the question: ``is there not already a model of concurrent services?''
+Indeed, one of queueing theory's most well-studied models and service disciplines, the processor sharing queue, is by definition devoted to the notion of sharing service capacity \citep[see, e.g.,][or references therein]{yashkov2007processor}.
+Originating with \citet{kleinrock1967time}, the processor sharing queueing model idealizes round-robin processing of jobs. \editTwo{For} $k$ concurrent jobs in the service system and a total service capacity of $C$ jobs per time unit, each job ``receives continuous processing at a rate $C/k$'' \citep[][pg.
 243]{kleinrock1967time}.
 Hence, as long as there is any positive number of jobs present, the evenly divided capacity implies that the throughput of the system is $C$ at any level of concurrency.